clamsproject/mmif/specifications/index.md

 ### 1.1.
 The *documents* property

 We assume that when a MMIF document is initialized it is given a list of media and each of these media is either an external file or a text string.
-These media are all imported into the MMIF file as documents of a certain type and the specifications for each medium/document in stored in the *documents* list.
+These media are all imported into the MMIF file as documents of a certain type and the specifications for each medium/document is stored in the *documents* list.
 This list is read-only and cannot be extended after initialization.
-There are no limits on how many documents or how many documents of a certain type are in the list, but typically there will be just a few documents in there.
+There are no limits on how many documents and how many documents of what types are in the list, but typically there will be just a few documents in there.

 Here is an example document list with a video and its transcript: